-15.14 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time and regular part-time employees at the time of vacation planning as per Article 13.08.
-The Employer may pre-book regular part-time employees based on their availability.
+- During each bi-weekly period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
+In any event, schedules will not provide for more than seven (7) consecutive days. - 15.19 The night shift shall be the first shift of the day. - 15.20 For vacation scheduling purposes only, in accordance with Article 15, regular part-time employees will indicate their availability to replace full-time employees at the time of vacation planning as per Article 13.08.
 Where no regular part-time employees are available, the Employer may pre-book casual part-time based on their availability.